themyzteziz/BankApp/README.md

 ## 🏦 How to use the app:
 You can create an acoount
 Step 1.
-Go to Skapa konto
+Go to Create account or /CreateAccount
 Step 2.
-Name your account name (Kontonamn)
+Name your account name
 Step 3.
-Choose what kind of account type bank account or save account (Bankkonto / Sparkonto) Step 4.
-Choose starting amount (Startsaldo)
+Choose what kind of account type bank account or save account Step 4.
+Choose starting balance
 Step 5.
-Click Skapa konto
+Click Create Account

 ### You can deposit or withdraw
 Step 1.
-Go to Insättning/Uttag
+Go to Deposit/Withdrawal or /Deposit
 Step 2.
-Choose an account (Välj konto:)
+Select account
 Step 3.
-Type the amount (Belopp:)
+Type the amount
 Step 4.
+Write description (optional)
-Choose deposit or withdraw / Insätt eller Uttag Step 5.
-Click the button (Utför)
+Step 5.
+Choose type: deposit or withdraw
+Step 5.
+Click the button Execute

 ### You can transfer money
 Step 1.
-Go to Överföring (tab)
+Go to Transfer or /Transaction
 Step 2.
-Choose the account to send from (Från konto) Step 3.
-Choose the account to send to  (Till konto) Step 4.
-Enter the amount (Belopp)
+Choose the account to send from
+Step 3.
+Choose the account to send to
+Step 4.
+Enter the amount
 Step 5.
-Click transfer (Överför)
+Click transfer

 ### You can view History
 Step 1.
-Go to Historik (tab)
+Go to History or /History
 Step 2.
-You can choose to all accounts or one account (Konto:)
-Step 3.
-You can see specific types Deposit, Withdrawal and Transfer (Typ:)
-Step 4.
-You can choose from a specific date (Från:)
+You can choose to all accounts or one account Step 3.
+You can see specific types Deposit, Withdrawal and Transfer Step 4.
+You can choose from a specific date
 Step 5.
-You can choose to a specific date (Till:)
+You can choose to a specific date
 Step 6.
-You can choose minimum amount of money (Min:)
+You can choose minimum amount of money
-Step 7 You can choose maximum amount of money (Max:)
+Step 7 You can choose maximum amount of money
-Step 8 You can sort it by different types by date newest or oldest (Datum) or amount biggest and lowest (Belopp)
+Step 8 You can sort it by different types by date newest or oldest (Datum) or amount biggest and lowest

 ### You can view your accounts
 Step 1.
-Go to Mina konton
+Go to My Accounts or /Accounts
-Now you can see your accounts, you can also remove the accounts by pressing remove button (ta bort) but only if you have 0 amount of money on the account.
+Now you can see your accounts, you can also remove the accounts by pressing remove button but only if you have 0 amount of money on the account.

 ## 💾 How is data saved?
 Data is saved by using LocalStorage which means its only saved locally and when you open the page again the data will still be there.

-## 🧱 In Solution Explorer my different folder and programs properties
+## 🧱 In Solution Explorer my different folder and programs
 Domain/
 BankAccount.cs   // Represents a bank account
 Transaction.cs  // Represents a transaction